nsepeteri/Scripts/README.md

 - Filebeat, Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects log events, and forwards them to ELK stack.
-Metricbeat records system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on the system, and sends them to Elasticsearch.
+- Filebeat collects log events and forwards them to ELK stack.
+Metricbeat records system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on the system and sends them to Elasticsearch.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: